FunctionalJerk/FunctionalJerk.github.io/projects/Synth.md

 This project was part of my Bachelor-studies at *Institute for Music and Media @ Robert-Schumann-Hochschule Düsseldorf.*
 It was submitted on June 17th of 2022.

-Combining the functioning principles of plate-reverbs and recent experiences with piezoelectric sensors, I came up with the idea to build a reverb-machine from some kind of stringed instrument.
+Combining the principles of plate-reverbs and recent experiences with piezoelectric sensors, I came up with the idea to build a reverb-machine from some kind of stringed instrument.

 One idea followed the next and the project grew pretty big.